kavithamadhavaraj/knapsack/README.md

 # constraints:

-Max weight that a package can take is ≤ 100
+Max weight that a package can take is ≤ 100<br/>
-There might be up to 15 items you need to choose from Max weight and cost of an item is ≤ 100
+There might be up to 15 items you need to choose from<br/>
+Max weight and cost of an item is ≤ 100<br/>

 ****************************************
-To run the program:
+To run the program:<br/>
-cmd:> java fillbag.Bag (You must be outside the fillbag directory) When path is asked, provide a valid path.
+cmd:> java fillbag.Bag (You must be outside the fillbag directory)<br/>
+When path is asked, provide a valid path.<br/>
-Eg: ./input.txt
+Eg: ./input.txt<br/>
 ****************************************